• HOME

 PictureThe Chuck Howard Superband (Trombone virtuoso Mr. Howard in black)

-Jack worked 25 years with the Chuck Howard Superband playing custom Walt Stuart charts.
+Jack worked 20 years with the Chuck Howard Superband playing custom Walt Stuart charts.
 The finest player available was in each position.
-(It was essentially a guitar trio of Jack, bassist Tom McGirr, drummers Mike Lorenz, Steve Zenz or Jack Carr and 10 horn players without a piano.)
-This was the last gig of the band.
+(It was essentially a trio of Jack, bassist Tom McGirr, drummers Mike Lorenz, Steve Zenz or Jack Carr and 10 horn players without a piano.)
+This was the band's last gig.
 Chuck retired, sold the music and died a few years later.
-He and his great band are missed.
+We miss you Chuck.

 PictureL-R: Ed Thigpen, Jack, John Price (not in picture)